jodareksha/ExpenseTracker/README.md

   - exchange currency in + button blue color for exchange currency
   - can be register in application

-## may not complete feature : - create budget - Profile not complete like used to be
+## may not complete feature :

+- create budget for monthly calculation
+- Profile not complete like used to be

 ## summary for the application :